Planning to Appoint or Re-Appoint

 - appointed as a Postdoctoral Fellow

-Many students with the title “Research Assistant” are receiving scholarship income – which means they are not eligible for employment status.
+Students receiving scholarship income with the title 'Research Assistant' are not eligible for employment status.

 Defining the work to be performed